Lincoln Park, San Diego

 Lincoln Park is an urban community in the southeastern section of San Diego, California.
-It is bordered by Chollas View and the San Diego Trolley on the north, Mountain View and Interstate 805 on the west, Valencia Park and Euclid Avenue on the east, and National City, California on the south.
+It is bordered by Chollas View and the San Diego Trolley to the north, Mountain View and Interstate 805 to the west, Valencia Park and Euclid Avenue to the east, and National City, California, to the south.
 Major thoroughfares include Imperial Avenue, Ocean View Boulevard, and Logan Avenue.

 History

 The oldest section of Lincoln Park is the residential section between Imperial Avenue and Ocean View Boulevard.
+Lincoln High school is one of the High Schools Located on Imperial Ave in the heart of Lincoln.
+Lincoln was named after President Abraham Lincoln.
 California State Route 157 was planned to run through Lincoln Park as an expressway, but that concept has been abandoned.